alorodri/hashcode-practice-2021/README.md

 **Total**|**699,053,769 points**

 ## Compiler flags
-Program can be compiled with such flags:
+Program can be compiled with these flags:
 Flag|Usage
 ----|-----
 _DEBUG|Toggles debug